Identifying Substance Abuse

 It’s not always obvious if someone has a substance abuse problem.
 Here are some signs that a problem may exist:

-• Hiding the evidence of drinking or using drugs
+• Hiding the evidence of drinking or using drugs.

-• Feeling regret regarding things that happened while “under the influence”
+• Feeling regret regarding things that happened while “under the influence.”

-• Neglecting responsibilities
+• Neglecting responsibilities.

-• Memory lapses
+• Memory lapses.

-• Frequent tardiness or absenteeism
+• Frequent tardiness or absenteeism.

-• Drinking or using drugs while alone
+• Drinking or using drugs while alone.

-• Drinking much more than others at social gatherings
+• Drinking much more than others at social gatherings.

-• Mental confusion, memory loss
+• Mental confusion and/or memory loss.

-• Carelessness on the job
+• Carelessness on the job.

-• Frequent sickness
+• Frequent sickness.

-• Money or legal problems
+• Money or legal problems.

-• Lower productivity
+• Lower productivity.

-• Frequent accidents
+• Frequent accidents.

 Substance abusers need help, not punishment.
-If you or someone you work with needs help with an alcohol or drug problem, try the organizations listed in the community resources page of your telephone book under “Alcohol and Drug Abuse” or perform a Google search for “ Alcohol and Drug Abuse Resources” in your area.
-Your company may have an Employee Assistance Program that can provide counseling or other guidance.
+If you or someone you live or work with needs help with an alcohol or drug problem, conduct an online search for “Alcohol and Drug Abuse Resources” in your area.
+Also, your workplace may have an employee assistance program (EAP) that can provide counseling or other guidance.

 KEMI does not assume liability for the content of information contained herein.
 Safety and health remain your responsibility.
-This information is to be used for informational purposes only and not intended to be exhaustive or a substitute for proper training, supervision or manufacturers’ instructions/recommendations.
+This information is to be used for informational purposes only and not intended to be exhaustive or a substitute for proper training, supervision, or manufacturers’ instructions/recommendations.
 KEMI, by publication of this information, does not assume liability for damage or injury arising from reliance upon it.
-Compliance with this information is not a guarantee or warranty that you will be in conformity with any laws or regulations nor does it ensure the absolute safety of any person, place or object, including, but not limited to, you, your occupation, employees, customers or place of business.
+Compliance with this information is not a guarantee or warranty that you will be in conformity with any laws or regulations nor does it ensure the absolute safety of any person, place, or object, including, but not limited to, you, your occupation, employees, customers, or place of business.

 Share